flex-height

 Proactive (preventative) maintenance

-Addresses issues prior to failure
+Addresses issues before failure

 • Reduced downtime